STAIRlab/sees/README.md

 > library, which is documented in the OpenSees [documentation](https://opensees.github.io/OpenSeesDocumentation)
 > website.

-Python versions 3.7 - 3.11 are supported on both Windows and Linux.
+Python versions 3.7 - 3.11 are supported on Linux.

 <!-- Badge links -->